alberanid/chrome_eolo_extension/README.md

 IMPORTANT NOTICE
 ================

-**Since I'm no longer a NGI Eolo customer, I'm no longer maintaning this extension.
+**Since I'm no longer a NGI Eolo customer, I'm no longer maintaining this extension.
 If anyone find it useful, please fork it and continue the development.**

 TODO and Development